hnarayanan/harishnarayanan.org/content/_index.md

 ways.
 I've reignited my love for [journaling on paper](https://hachyderm.io/@harish/110007235998489508) and [writing for myself](https://emphaticallystatic.org) on the web.
 I've even been brainstorming ideas for a [text-based app that fosters community building](https://github.com/textually-app/community).
-Most importantly, I'm feeling creatively charged, energized, and excited about the possibility of [finding my forever person](/date-me/). ❤️
+Most importantly, I'm feeling creatively charged, energised, and excited about the possibility of [finding my forever person](/date-me/). ❤️

 ### And in conclusion...